Simhyeon/r4d/docs/meta.md

 This is hard to make it right... for current status

 * [ ] New basic macros
+  * [ ] Possibly SQL,CSV macros
+    * [ ] Optional sqlite feature
   * [ ] Lipsum variants
   - Lipsum width word limit (new lines after certain words)
   - Lipsum width width
-	- Lipsum cache which utilizes cache files saved in tmp directory.
-This is useful because calculating length and word limit is much more expensive then simple random generation.
+  - Lipsum cache which utilizes cache files saved in tmp directory. is useful because calculating length and word limit is much more expensive simple random generation.
   - Lipsum with custom separator

 ### How macro parsing works?